pdmangel/node-red-contrib-openhab2/README.md

 ##### - openhab2-out

-Sends commands to a selected openHAB Item.
+Sends commands or state updates to a selected openHAB Item.
 E.g. "ON", "OFF", "REFRESH", ...

 *Configuration:*
 - Name : Optionally specify a name
 - Controller : Select the openHAB controller
-- Item : Select the Item to monitor
+- Item : Select the Item to address
+- Topic : Optionally select "ItemCommand" or "ItemUpdate".
+If specified, it overrides the topic specified in the incoming message.
-- Command : Optionally specify the command to send to the selected item.
-If specified, it overrides the command specified in the incoming message.
+- Payload : Optionally specify the command or update value to send to the selected item.
+If specified, it overrides the payload specified in the incoming message.

 *Messages accepted by NodeRED flows:*

+- <kbd>msg.topic</kbd> :  optionally "ItemCommand", "ItemUpdate"
-- <kbd>msg.payload</kbd> : command to send to the selected item
+- <kbd>msg.payload</kbd> : optionally the fixed command or update value to send to the selected item